 The scoring rubric assesses skills identified in the industry certifications and reflects performance against them as comprehensively as possible within the constraints of a controlled competition.

-The Project MFG Advanced Manufacturing Competition challenges teams to demonstrate their skills in one integrated competition.
-Skills tested may include (but are not limited to):
+The Project MFG Advanced Manufacturing Competition challenges teams to demonstrate their skills in an integrated competition.
+Skills tested may include:

 Competitors should expect to experience and manage real world situations such as change orders, project delays, & time management challenges.